openLeaderboard/olb-server/README.md

 docker-compose up
 ```

-3. Create and upgrade the database
+3. Create and upgrade the database (database must be running before you run these commands or they won't do anything)
 ```bash
 poetry run python manage.py reset_db
 poetry run python manage.py db upgrade